material-foundation/material-remixer/README.md

 ## Going to production

 There is no need to do any code changes when you’re shipping your app.
 Just use Remixer’s export functionality to export all the values to a single file, and Remixer will take care of the rest.
-Instead of fetching and syncing values, Remixer will just use this file to get the values for each Variable.
+Instead of fetching and syncing values, Remixer will just use this file to get the values for each variable.

 ## State of development